umd-lib/archelon/README.md

 "umd-fcrepo-docker" stack for metadata search and retrieval
-* Plastron - Archelon uses the HTTP REST interface provided by Plastron to retrieve information about export and import jobs (some export/import status information is also provided via STOMP messaing).
+* Plastron - Archelon uses the HTTP REST interface provided by Plastron to retrieve information about export and import jobs (some export/import status information is also provided via STOMP messaging).

 ## Quick Start

-See [Installing Prerequisites](docs/Prerequisites.md) for information on prerequistes on a local workstation.
+See [Installing Prerequisites](docs/Prerequisites.md) for information on prerequisites on a local workstation.

 ### Setup